dbohdan/hicolor/README.md

 ### Security

-The command-line version of HiColor (but not the library) uses [cute_png](https://github.com/RandyGaul/cute_headers) to read PNG files. cute_png is intended for trusted input.
+The command-line program (but not the library) was vulnerable to malicious PNG files because it used a PNG library intended only for trusted input.
-This means that a maliciously-crafted PNG file could hack the HiColor CLI.
-To be safe, only feed HiColor PNG files you created yourself.
-Recompress PNG files from the Internet with a trusted program.
+The vulnerabilities were fixed in version 0.6.0 by switching to libpng.

 ### PNG file size